Files for this Scenario

 Submit a change request

 - In vCommander or the Service Portal, select a Kubernetes managed system and run the Request Change command.

-- In the Select Change Request dialog, click either Deploy K8s App or Install Apps.
+- In the Select Change Request dialog, click Install Apps.

 - Complete the request form by selecting an application to install and click OK.